AIHubCentral/docs/assets/RVC/Resources/Training.md

     - Promotes smoother, more stable gradients.
     - Can beneficial in cases where your dataset is big and diverse.
     - Can lead to early overtraining or flat / 'stuck' graphs.
-    - Generalization might be worsened
+    - Generalization might be worsened.

 ***
 :::content-center